Chewy (NYSE:CHWY) Releases Q2 2021 Earnings Guidance

-Chewy (NYSE:CHWY) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $- for the period.
+Chewy (NYSE:CHWY) updated its second quarter 2021 earnings guidance on Thursday.
+The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $2.15 billion-2.17 billion, compared to the consensus revenue estimate of $2.13 billion.

-Chewy (NYSE:CHWY) last issued its quarterly earnings data on Wednesday, June 9th.
-The company reported $0.09 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.02) by $0.11.
-The firm had revenue of $2.14 billion during the quarter, compared to analyst estimates of $2.13 billion.
-The company’s revenue was up 31.7% on a year-over-year basis.
-During the same quarter last year, the company posted ($0.12) EPS.
-On average, analysts expect that Chewy will post 0.04 earnings per share for the current year.
+Several brokerages have recently issued reports on CHWY.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell started coverage on Chewy in a research report on Monday, March 15th.
+They set a neutral rating and a $95.00 target price for the company.
+Jefferies Financial Group raised their target price on Chewy from $100.00 to $105.00 and gave the stock a buy rating in a research note on Wednesday, March 31st.
+Bank of America reiterated a buy rating and set a $133.00 price target on shares of Chewy in a research report on Friday, June 11th.
+Citigroup initiated coverage on Chewy in a report on Tuesday, March 9th.
+They set a neutral rating and a $95.00 price objective on the stock.
+Finally, Guggenheim initiated coverage on Chewy in a research note on Monday, May 3rd.
+They issued a buy rating and a $95.00 price target on the stock.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and thirteen have issued a buy rating to the company.
+Chewy presently has an average rating of Buy and a consensus target price of $96.17.

-In other news, insider Stacy Bowman sold 13,825 shares of the stock in a transaction that occurred on Monday, June 14th.
-The shares were sold at an average price of $75.04, for a total value of $1,037,428.00.
-Following the completion of the sale, the insider now owns 135,461 shares of the company’s stock, valued at approximately $10,164,993.44.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Also, General Counsel Susan Helfrick sold 18,646 shares of the stock in a transaction that occurred on Monday, June 14th.
-The shares were sold at an average price of $75.04, for a total transaction of $1,399,195.84.
-Following the completion of the sale, the general counsel now directly owns 70,974 shares of the company’s stock, valued at approximately $5,325,888.96.
+In related news, major shareholder Argos Holdings Gp Llc sold 6,150,000 shares of the company’s stock in a transaction on Monday, April 12th.
+The stock was sold at an average price of $81.50, for a total transaction of $501,225,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, General Counsel Susan Helfrick sold 10,463 shares of the company’s stock in a transaction on Thursday, June 24th.
+The shares were sold at an average price of $80.00, for a total value of $837,040.00.
+Following the sale, the general counsel now owns 41,853 shares of the company’s stock, valued at approximately $3,348,240.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 6,328,973 shares of company stock valued at $514,655,134.
-Corporate insiders own 0.67% of the company’s stock.
+In the last quarter, insiders have sold 6,389,436 shares of company stock valued at $519,424,174.
+0.67% of the stock is owned by company insiders.

 Chewy, Inc, together with its subsidiaries, engages in the pure play e-commerce business in the United States.
 The company provides pet food and treats, pet supplies and pet medications, and other pet-health products, as well as pet services for dogs, cats, fish, birds, small pets, horses, and reptiles through its chewy.com retail Website, as well as its mobile applications.